matt-thompson-uk/Next-Fractal-Explorer/readme.md

 ![Image](img/PV6.png "Misty256.pal")

 Yes, cats are cool!

 ### Under The Hood

-Next Fractal Explorer is mostly written in NextBASIC, and makes extensive use of banked code.
+Next Fractal Explorer is mainly written in NextBASIC, and makes extensive use of banked code.

 [Nextbuild](https://github.com/em00k/NextBuild "Nextbuild homepage") is used for the Mandelbrot plotting routine, giving a massive speed increase compared to NextBasic.